emsesp/docs/docs/Building.md

 The mock data used is all hardcoded in `/mock-api/rest_server.js`.

-### Simulating offline, without an ESP32 microncontroller
+### Simulating offline, without an ESP32 microcontroller

 You can also run EMS-ESP without an ESP32 (which we call 'standalone').
 The platformIO environment has two `native` environments that will build emsesp executables to support this for all Linux, Windows and Max OSX.